 The table below sets forth information concerning the number and value of the unexercised stock options, restricted stock awards outstanding and performance share awards at December 31, 2022 for the executive officers named in the Summary Compensation Table.
 Under the Company's equity award plans, restricted stock awards granted generally vest in one-third increments on the first, second and third anniversaries of the grant date.
-Stock options granted generally vest in one-third increments on the first, second and third anniversaries of the grant date and have a ten-year term.
+Stock options granted generally vest in one-third increments on the first, second and third anniversaries of the grant date.
 Performance share awards vest based on the Company achieving specified performance measurements over a performance period of three years.